Skip to content

 In the past, a small business owner could only take out an MCA if they did business with credit cards.
 But now, if your business doesn’t do a large volume of credit card sales, providers offer advances based on sales and take repayment from a business checking account.

-A MCA is not a loan, and therefore has easier underwriting requirements.
-This makes them a popular choice for small business owners who need cash in a hurry.
+An MCA is not a loan, and therefore has easier underwriting requirements.
+This makes them a popular choice for small business owners who need cash in a hurry and do not want to be tied up in months of red tape and paperwork.
 Because they have lower underwriting requirements, and fund quickly, they represent more risk to a provider.
 Lenders charge higher fees to offset this risk.

 How do Lenders Charge for Merchant Cash Advances?